e-j-w/G4TIP/README.md

 | /Reaction/AddDecay ENERGY LIFETIME | Adds a decay (emits a gamma-ray from the residual nucleus) with energy specified in MeV, and lifetime specified in ns.
 More than 1 decay may be added, in which case the decays occur sequentially (in a cascade). |
 | /run/beamOn NUMBER | Runs the simulation for the specified number of events (primary beam tracks). |
 | /Results/Tree/Save FILENAME | Saves the results of the simulation to a ROOT tree in the specified file. |

+## Other

+Some GEANT4 classes have been backported from version 9.4 for use in this code:

+G4IonParametrisedLossModel (from GEANT4.9.4) - modified to allow for user defined stopping powers.

+G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers.

+G4NuclearDecayChannel (from GEANT4.9.4) - reimplemented as GammaDecayChannel, a decay channel with only internal conversion.
+This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of internal conversion decays.

 ## Acknowledgements